jpverkamp/blog/content/programming/stackexchange/2014-12-23-palette-swapping.md

 3. Remove it from the target list

-As a {{< wikipedia "greedy algorithm" >}}, it's theoretically fast but likely not optimal.
+As a [[wiki:greedy algorithm]](), it's theoretically fast but likely not optimal.
 What you end up getting is really good results for the first part of the image but increasingly bad results as the images diverge.

 One neat trick I did here was that I could have just run from the top of the image down.
 But that would have lost out on a lot of the detail from the center of the image.
 So instead, I used the {{< doc racket "racket/generator" >}} library to make this neat gem: